kevinfaveri/vue-twemoji-picker/docs/docs/twemoji-textarea-api/index.md

 ### actualContentLengthChanged
 - Parameter | Type : ``actualLength | number``

 This event fires everytime the textarea content is updated.
-Has one parameter which indicates the length of the content (which is in fact not a simple content.length) because some emoji unicode in Javascript are sometimes counted as more than 1 in length value.
+Has one parameter which indicates the length of the content.
+The explanation for length is better detailed [here](https://developer.twitter.com/en/docs/basics/counting-characters), since this library uses the 'twitter-text' library.

 ```js
 actualContentLengthChanged(actualLength) {